-2016’s Suicide Squad remains a polarising affair, but most people would agree that this DC Expanded Universe blockbuster is a textbook example of the perils of studio interference.
-Shortly after principal photography wrapped, Warner Bros. executives pushed writer-director David Ayer to retool the film’s decidedly gritty tone to match the more upbeat, anarchic vibe of its wildly popular teaser trailer, and the result was, to put it mildly, a mess.
+2016’s Suicide Squad remains a polarising affair, but even its fans would probably agree that this DC Extended Universe blockbuster is a textbook example of the perils of studio interference.
+Shortly after principal photography wrapped, Warner Bros. executives pushed writer-director David Ayer to retool the film’s decidedly gritty tone to match the more upbeat, anarchic vibe of its wildly popular teaser trailer, and the result was (to put it mildly) a mess.
 Sure, Suicide Squad performed well at the box office, but critics savaged the flick for its incoherent narrative and underdeveloped characters – two failings that many (including Ayer) have since chalked up to the studio’s meddling.

 But free from the restraints of Marvel Studios’ more family-friendly brand, Gunn can finally indulge his love of hyperviolence and adult humour (an exchange about a penis-covered beach is particularly memorable) that may shock those unfamiliar with his wider filmography.
 He even sneaks in some simple yet effective commentary about shady US government policy – both at home and abroad – which (unlike some of Marvel’s recent efforts) never feels like a case of the movie biting off more than it can chew.